metapolator/metapolator/elements-of-design.md

   * on which hierarchy level(s) is the parameter set?
 * for a given context (global, master, script, glyph, segment, line, point, vector shape), what parameters are set?
   * is there interaction with settings at higher hierarchy levels—if so, where?
-  * are there settings on lower levels that make this does one ineffective?
+  * are there settings on lower levels that make this one ineffective?
 * for a given _leaf_ context (glyph, line, point, vector shape) what are the effective values of the native parameters of that level?
 * when a multi-selection is the context (e.g. a couple of masters, or a handful of glyphs), how not to get thoroughly confused by a plethora of different set/effective values for the same parameter?

 ### the rules

-From a user interaction perspective, this is a simple but effective system to rule how the parameter operators cascade along the hierarchy:
+From a user interaction perspective, this is a simple but effective system for how the parameter operators cascade along the hierarchy:

 1. only parameters who have their value set (=) anywhere in the hierarchy are defined;<br/>
 _(e.g. any scaling (*), offset (+), etc operators may be defined for width along the hierarchy, but is width is not set to value anywhere, it is undefined)_